yaya-sy/TsimaneForcedAligner/README.md

 ## Aligning the bible corpus

-We release a file containing audio timemarks for each verse of the bible corpus.
+We release the file `data/timemarks.txt` containing audio timemarks for each verse of the bible corpus.
 It's a tab-separated file:
 ```
 filename    verse_line_id   onset   offset
 ```